Updated May 2026

 Best for travellers who want the least annoying setup and do not need to squeeze every dollar out of the plan table.

-This is the easiest answer for most backpackers because it solves the real problem cleanly.
-Buy it, install it before departure, land connected, and move on with your trip.
+This is the easiest answer for most travellers because it solves the main problem cleanly: buy it, install it before departure, land connected, and move on with your trip.

 Get Saily for Malaysia →